andrew-b-li/HEXACO/README.md

-# HEXACO: A digital personality test
+# HEXACO: A digital personality assessment
 ## Introduction

-This project will essentially be a digital personality test for the purposes of effective team formation.
+This project will essentially be a digital personality assessment for the purposes of effective team formation.
 Users will answer a series of questions and receive an evaluation on their personality.
 Users will be able to create profiles, allowing them to take the multiple times to see how their personality might change overtime.

-The test will be the **HEXACO** personality inventory, which rates subjects on 6 measures:
+The assessment will be the **HEXACO** personality inventory, which rates subjects on 6 measures:
 - Honesty-Humility
 - Emotionality
 - Extraversion